hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 Before installing, make sure you have created the `baremetal.csv` file that is required for installation.

 For more information, see [Creating the baremetal.csv file](/helion/openstack/install/prereqs/#csv/) in *HP Helion OpenStack&reg; Installation: Prerequisites*.

+### Set DNS servers by default {#name-resolution}

+To set a default DNS name server for your HP Helion OpenStack Commercial cloud, refer to [Enabling Name Resolution from Tenant VMs in the Overcloud](/helion/overstack/name-resolution/) before installation.

 ### Prepare the seed cloud host to create the seed VM {#prepseed}